-Seek immediate medical treatment if your symptoms worsen.
+Seek medical treatment right away if your symptoms worsen.
 Severe asthma attacks can be life-threatening.
 Signs and symptoms of an asthma attack that needs emergency treatment include:

 - Rapid worsening of shortness of breath or wheezing

 - Shortness of breath even with minimal activity

-Make an appointment to see a doctor if you have breathing problems, such as coughing, wheezing or shortness of breath.
+Make an appointment to see your health care provider if you have breathing problems, such as coughing, wheezing or shortness of breath.
 Breathing problems may be a sign of asthma, especially if symptoms seem to be getting worse over time or appear to be aggravated by specific triggers or irritants.

 More than 400 workplace substances have been identified as possible causes of occupational asthma.
 These substances include:

 - Animal substances, such as proteins found in dander, hair, scales, fur, saliva and body wastes.

 - Chemicals used to make paints, varnishes, adhesives, laminates and soldering resin.
 Other examples include chemicals used to make insulation, packaging materials, and foam mattresses and upholstery.